splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-k8s.rst

 Activate and deactivate auto instrumentation for Node.js
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To activate auto instrumentation for your NodeJS deployment, run the following command:
+To activate auto instrumentation for your Node.js deployment, run the following command:

 .. code-block:: bash